josephsdavid/N2D/docs/quickstart.rst

 Looks like we did a pretty good job!!
 One very interesting thing to note, is even though it got some things wrong, where it got them wrong is still useful.
 The stationary activities are all near each other, while the active activities are all together.
 N2D, with no features and labels, not only found useful clusters, but ones that provide real world intuition!
 This is a very powerful result.

-Usage as a Fully Online Model
+The '.transform' Method
 ---------------------------------

 Once the weights have been initialized, we can use an N2D object in a fully online manner, as it is unsupervised learning.
 This means, if we have some new data, **x_new**, we can just predict using that ::

-        harcluster.predict(x_new)
+        new_preds = harcluster.transform(x_new)

-This will use the autoencoder to map the data into the proper number of dimensions, and then learn the manifold and cluster that with the new data!
+This will use the autoencoder to map the data into the proper number of dimensions, and then transform it to the manifold learned during fitting, and finally cluster it using the trained clustering mechanism.